10 underrated European travel destinations to visit in 2026 (before everyone finds out)

 Perugia, Italy

 If Florence is getting too touristy for your liking, but you are still craving that tranquil, sun-kissed atmosphere, may I interest you in checking Perugia out!
 This charming and welcoming city is located a little bit further down South from Florence, but has its own airport making it easily accessible.
 Budget airlines like Ryanair or Wizz Air offer flights to this destination, often making the capital of the Umbria region of Italy a budget-friendly option.
-In my opinion, in Italy that the food scenes especially, or even just experiencing the actual la dolce vita, is so much better in lesser known cities and areas these days.
+In my opinion, the food scene in Italy, and even to experience the actual la dolce vita, is much better in lesser-known cities and regions these days.
 Places like Rome and Venice are so overly touristy that you get worse options and service for your money.
 If you want to see the real Italy, I would recommend you leave from major cities behind.

 Bay of Kotor, Montenegro